-MPLS Innovation Leadership Programme
+MPLS Innovation Leadership Programme (ILP)

-The 5-module core programme provides a blend of online materials, presentations and small group discussion sessions, and aims to give new lecturers, associate professors and senior independent research fellows enhanced skills and confidence in innovation leadership, managing stakeholders and teams, communication and more.
+The 5-module core course provides a blend of online materials, presentations and small group discussion sessions, and aims to give new lecturers, associate professors and senior independent research fellows enhanced skills and confidence in innovation leadership, managing stakeholders and teams, communication and more.
 Please note there will be some small group working in the period between the 2 blocks.

-The optional masterclasses that make up the full ILP can be taken before or after the core programme, to allow maximum flexibility.
+The optional masterclasses that make up the full ILP can be taken separately, before or after the core programme, to allow maximum flexibility.
 Some are delivered over one day and some over a series of lunchtimes, recognising the busyness of researcher's schedules.

 Module 1: Leadership and innovation